murchandamus/bips/bip-update-process.md

 * Superseded-By: <BIP number>
 ```

 __BIP__: BIP number, or "?" before a number was assigned.
-Numbers are assigned by BIP Editors and Champions must not
+Champions must not self-assign numbers.
+Numbers are assigned
-self-assign numbers.
+by BIP Editors.

 __Layer__: The Layer header documents which layer of Bitcoin the BIP applies to.
 See [BIP 123](bip-0123.mediawiki) for
 definitions of the various BIP layers.

-__Champions__: The champions header lists the names and email addresses of the current owner(s) of the BIP.
+__Champions__: The champions header lists the names and email addresses of the current owners of the BIP.
 This may or
 may not be the original authors of the BIP.
 The format of each champion header value must be

     Random J. User <address@dom.ain>

 If there are multiple champions, each should be on a separate line following [RFC
 2822](https://datatracker.ietf.org/doc/html/rfc2822.html) continuation line conventions [tk: what is the convention?].

-__Discussions-To__: While a BIP is in private discussions (usually during the initial Draft phase), a Discussions-To
-header will indicate the mailing list or URL where the BIP is being discussed.
-No Discussions-To header is necessary if
-the BIP is being discussed privately with the author, or on the bitcoin email mailing lists.

 __Type__: The Type header specifies the type of BIP: Standards Track, Informational, or Process.